The Best 1440p 240Hz Monitors For Gaming (2024 Reviews)

 Design & Connectivity

-The Samsung G7 offers an ergonomic stand with up to 120mm height adjustment, -9°/13° tilt, 90° pivot, +/- 15° swivel and 100x100mm VESA mount compatibility.
+The stand offers a good range of ergonomics including up to 120mm height adjustment, 90° pivot, -9°/13° tilt, +/- 15° swivel and 100x100mm VESA mount compatibility.
+There’s also RGB lighting at the back and front of the monitor.

 Alternatives